 "August 6, 1941, soon after the reservoir level had reached a maximum elevation of 1220.44.
 The drum gates were raised for several hours on August 14, 1941, and a hurried inspection revealed that the tunnel lining was intact, and the inclined portion showed little or no signs of erosion at that time.
 Operations were then continued without interruption until the reservoir level had been lowered to elevation 1205.60 on December 1, 1942."(source)

-During the six years while the lake filled, except for a relative minor influx here-and-there from the Gila River just below Laguna Dam, little or no water made it very far down the delta and eventually it basically turned into an almost concrete-like hardpan.
+During the six years while the lake filled, except for a relative minor influx here-and-there from the Gila River just below the first fully operational concrete dam on the river, Laguna Dam (completed 1905), little or no water made it very far down the delta and eventually it basically turned into an almost concrete-like hardpan.
 The main channel to the gulf all but disappeared along with any water in it, the river basin turning into a former shell of itself and vanishing before ever reaching the Sea of Cortez.

-Thus, because of the opening of the spillways at Hoover Dam combined with two powerful hurricanes, especially the one in 1941, for a brief several year period (1942-1946) access from the gulf to Laguna Dam was once again possible.
+Thus, because of the opening of the spillways at Hoover Dam combined with two powerful hurricanes, especially the one in 1941, for a brief several year period (1942-1946) access from the gulf to at least the Laguna Diversion Dam was once again possible.
 After that things returned to closer to how it had been when the lakes were being filled.
-However, in 1983 flood conditions occured at Hoover Dam and the spillways were once again opened.
+However, in 1983 flood conditions occurred at Hoover Dam and the spillways were once again opened.
 That 1983 downstream outflow contributed significantly to flushing out the river and a new brief access period from the gulf.